Centromere: Acentric

 An acentric chromosome is fragment of a chromosome that lacks a centromere.
 Since centromeres are the attachment point for spindle fibers in cell division, acentric fragments are not evenly distributed to daughter cells during cell division.
 As a result, a daughter cell will lack the acentric fragment and deleterious consequences could occur.

 Chromosome-breaking events can also generate acentric chromosomes or acentric fragments.

 Dicentric

 A dicentric chromosome is an abnormal chromosome with two centromeres, which can be unstable through cell divisions.
 It can form through translocation between or fusion of two chromosome segments, each with a centromere.
 Some rearrangements produce both dicentric chromosomes and acentric fragments which can not attach to spindles at mitosis.
 The formation of dicentric chromosomes has been attributed to genetic processes, such as Robertsonian translocation and paracentric inversion.
 Dicentric chromosomes can have a variety of fates, including mitotic stability.
 In some cases, their stability comes from inactivation of one of the two centromeres to make a functionally monocentric chromosome capable of normal transmission to daughter cells during cell division.

+For example, human chromosome 2, which is believed to be the result of a Robertsonian translocation at some point in the evolution between the great apes and Homo, has a second, vestigial, centromere near the middle of its long arm.